 greetings from sand town!

-Two ex-officio members of the Village Of Spring Hill, Gina Gregory and Joel Daves, will vote on the Mandatory Village of Spring Hill overlay which would control development in Sand Town and geographically split it in half.
+Two ex-officio members of the Village Of Spring Hill, Gina Gregory and Joel Daves, will vote on the Mandatory Village of Spring Hill overlay which would control development in Sand Town.

 Their plan is to develop a Commercial Center right in the heart of Sand Town in between homes that robs residents of their historical, peaceful, safe and quiet neighborhood and the safe, quality of life for citizens and neighbors in closest proximity.
 That includes owners of the traditional Spring Hill businesses along Old Shell Road who are also in opposition to this plan being mandated.